Bakarime27/stackoverflow-tag-generator-api/README.md

-# Machine Learning - Stackoverflow tags generator API
+# Machine Learning - Stackoverflow tags generator
+This repository contains 2 **jupiter notebooks** for exploring and modeling stackoverflow data, **python code** for the api predicting tags for questions and **nodejs and react** code for the frontend of the api

-## Table of contents
+## Table of contents of the api
 * [General information](#general-info)
 * [Technologies](#technologies)
 * [Setup](#setup)